CurioTeam/dss/README.md

 ## Collateral, Adapters and Wrappers

-Collateral is the foundation of Csc and Csc creation is not possible without it.
+Collateral is the foundation of CSC and CSC creation is not possible without it.
 There are many potential candidates for collateral, whether native ether, ERC20 tokens, other fungible token standards like ERC777, non-fungible tokens, or any number of other financial instruments.

-Token wrappers are one solution to the need to standardise collateral behaviour in Csc.
+Token wrappers are one solution to the need to standardise collateral behaviour in CSC.
 Inconsistent decimals and transfer semantics are reasons for wrapping.
 For example, the WETH token is an ERC20 wrapper around native ether.

-In MCD, we abstract all of these different token behaviours away behind *Adapters*.
+In Multi Collateral Curio Stablecoin System, we abstract all of these different token behaviours away behind *Adapters*.

 Adapters manipulate a single core system function: `slip`, which modifies user collateral balances.

 Adapters should be very small and well defined contracts.
-Adapters are very powerful and should be carefully vetted by MKR holders.
+Adapters are very powerful and should be carefully vetted by Curio Governance Token (CGT) holders.
 Some examples are given in `join.sol`.
 Note that the adapter is the only connection between a given collateral type and the concrete on-chain token that it represents.